-The Beatles first became popular in the provincial city of Liverpool when they played regularly at a local club called The Cavern.
+The Beatles first became popular in the provincial city of Liverpool when they played regularly at a local club called the Cavern Club.

+The Beatles played for only 36 minutes.
 Over the years, after the tours ended and the music acts stopped being booked, Washington Coliseum fell into disrepair.
-Even The Beatles dissolved.
+The Beatles divided and then dissolved.
 It bears repeating that people and places change.
 Little stays the same, and nothing lasts forever.
 Even the Beatles.
-And especially Washington Coliseum.
+And certainly Washington Coliseum.

-It became a parking garage.
-Later, it was turned into a trash depot.
+Later, it became a parking garage.
+Then, it was turned into a trash depot.
 For several years, garbage trucks rumbled in and out carrying rubbish around and around, oblivious to the spot where John, Paul, George, and Ringo once stood and played, launching a musical and cultural revolution.

-The 50-year anniversary of that historic night will soon come and go, just as all things come and go.
+The 50-year and 60-year anniversary of that historic night will come and go, just as all things come and go.
 Whether we chose to remember them at all, and the way we honor them defines not only what they did back then, but who were are now.

 I believe in yesterday.
 Otherwise, tomorrow never knows.

-Note: Amazing video.
-Watch how primitive live performing was at the time.
+Note: Watch how primitive live performing was at the time.
 The Beatles have to come out on their own and set up the stage themselves.
-In the first song, George Harrison has lead vocals on the Chuck Berry song “Roll Over Beethoven,” and his microphone doesn’t even work!
+In the first song, George Harrison has lead vocals on the Chuck Berry song “Roll Over Beethoven,” and his microphone doesn’t work!

-Note: If that first American concert marked a beginning, then here’s the bitter end just five years later.
-This is the last time The Beatles played together live in public, which took place not at Abbey Road, but rather atop Apple Studios on a blustery January afternoon in London in 1969.
-This is an extraordinary 21 minutes of rock history.
+If that first American concert marked a beginning, then there was the bitter end just five years later.
+The last time The Beatles played together live in public, took place atop Apple Studios on a blustery late January afternoon in London in 1969.
+So much would change in those five years.